Deferred Action for Childhood Arrivals: Legal challenges to rescission

 On April 24, 2018, John D. Bates, a Senior United States District Judge of the United States District Court for the District of Columbia, ruled that the Trump administration must resume accepting new applications for DACA but stayed his decision for 90 days to allow the Department of Homeland Security to explain why the program was being canceled.

 On August 3, 2018, Judge Bates said the Trump administration has failed to justify its proposal to end DACA; however, he stayed the ruling for 20 days to allow the Trump administration time to respond and appeal, if it chooses.

 On November 12, 2019, the Supreme Court heard arguments for and against the Trump administration's decision to cancel the program.
 On June 18, 2020, the Supreme Court ruled against the Trump administration's attempt to rescind DACA, saying that the administration failed to provide an adequate reason for its action as required by the Administrative Procedure Act.
 In the majority opinion, Chief Justice John Roberts wrote, "We do not decide whether DACA or its rescission are sound policies.
 'The wisdom' of those decisions 'is none of our concern.'
 We address only whether the agency complied with the procedural requirement that it provide a reasoned explanation for its action."

 A separate case from the Fourth Circuit, Casa De Maryland v.
-U.S. Dep't of Homeland Sec., had also found the rescinding order arbitrary and capacious, and vacated it with orders to the lower United States District Court for the District of Maryland to review in May 2019.
-While there, the Supreme Court decision in Reagents was made.
+U.S. Dep't of Homeland Sec., had also found the rescinding order arbitrary and capricious, and vacated it with orders to the lower United States District Court for the District of Maryland to review in May 2019.
+While there, the Supreme Court decision in Regents was made.
 This led to District Court judge Paul W. Grimm to issue orders on July 17, 2020, that required DHS to restore the DACA program to its pre-rescission status, prior to September 2017, as the first court to make this requirement to the DHS following the SCOTUS decision.
 This order includes accepting new applicants as it has pre-September 2017, a step that DHS had not done since the rescinding order had been issued.

 On July 28, 2020, the Administration tried to get around the court rulings by having DHS issue a new memo to supersede previous DACA memos.
 New restrictions were put in place while the program was under review.
 On November 14, a federal judge in New York City ruled that Chad Wolf has not been acting legally as acting head of Homeland Security so his attempts to suspend DACA protections are not valid.